deepzsenu/DjangoPracticeTravello/README.md

 - activate the enviornment `source envname/bin/activate`
 - install django `pip install django`
 - install psycopg2-binary `pip install psycopg2-binary`
-### Before running server make sure to setu database seting in settings.py in practice folder set the databse setting as per ur requerment I have used psql you can use of your type.
+### Before running server make sure to setup database setuing in settings.py in practice folder set the database setting as per ur requerment I have used psql you can use of your choise.
 - after setting datase migrate the models `python manage.py migrate`
 - then start server python `manage.py runserver`